pierky/arouteserver/docs/GENERAL.rst

   It can be an **http://** or **https://** URL or a local file path.
-The file must be in JSON format, accordingly to the following schema:
+The file must be in JSON format, according to the following schema: